livegnik/2way-poc-design/02-architecture/managers/03-key-manager.md

 * Persist keys before reporting success.
 * Load and cache private keys in memory for the lifetime of the process.
 * Derive public keys for graph binding via the Graph Manager.
+* Encrypt payload bytes via ECIES when the protocol flow requires confidentiality for a recipient public key.
 * Enforce size limits and validation on cryptographic inputs.

 ### 8.2 Explicitly forbidden behaviors